-Configuration CV setup: The following tables show the CVs used in this decoder sound project and how it is set up at the factory to operate various sounds using your throttle.
+Configuration CV setup: The following tables show some of the CVs used in this decoder sound project and how it is set up at the factory to operate various sounds using your throttle.
 SFXv3 CV assignments are generally consistent with earlier Digitrax decoders.
+See specific Digitrax product page for latest decoder and CV information.

-Motor Drive Frequency: CV9: CV9 value sets motor frequency in KHz, range 4 to 50KHz for CV values 01-50.
-00 sets a supersonic 16KHz default.
+Motor Drive Frequency: CV9: CV9 value sets motor frequency in KHz, 4 to 50KHz for CV values 04-50.
+00 for 16KHz default.